 2. NO DITCHING: Do not engage in “ditching” or purposefully causing your plane to be damaged such that the effect and outcome is the same as having “ditched”, for the purpose of not flying all the way back to base.

-4. NO BAILING: Do not prematurely exit the server to avoid giving a kill credit to another player under any circumstances.
+4. NO BAILING (Disco'ing): Do not prematurely exit the server to avoid giving a kill credit to another player under any circumstances.
+Note that parser may assign a 'capture' to the sortie of a damaged plane whose pilot disconnects.

 7. NO HACKING: By using our server you agree not to alter, add or change software for the purpose of cheating or obtaining an unusual or unfair advantage over other players.